History, governance and offices

 Having spent some years based in Hertfordshire, the BTO now has its home at a beautifully converted Nunnery in Thetford, Norfolk.
 We also have offices in Scotland, Wales and Northern Ireland.
-We are now on our fourth complete stock-take of Britain and Ireland’s birds, with Bird Atlas 2007-11 underway.
+We have undertaken our fourth complete stock-take of Britain and Ireland’s birds, with the publishing of Bird Atlas 2007-11.

 The BTO is a not-for-profit Trust, governed on behalf of members by a Council.
 The Trust is registered in England & Wales as a charity (no. 216652), in Scotland as a charity (no. SC039193) and as a limited company in England & Wales (no. 357284).
-For the up to date Council Report and BTO accounts please click here.
+View the up to date Council Report and BTO accounts.

 The BTO at 80

 A huge amount has happened in the eighty-year lifetime of the BTO.
 Whilst the life expectancy of a man has increased from 53 to 78 and that for a woman from 60 to 81, much of our bird life has fared rather less well.

 In five pages we focus on the range of the BTO’s achievements over eight decades – from its role in the discovery of DDT’s impact on raptor populations, via the reactions to Rachel Carson’s Silent Spring and on to more recent concerns about farmland, woodland and migrant birds.